 Once the ink is inserted, it stays for a lifetime.
+It will fade somewhat, but it will never become so light it’s invisible.
 The possible side-effects of eyebrow tattoo vs microblading include the change in the hue of the ink, which can sometimes go from black to greenish or bluish.
 The color becomes duller and less vivid in time.

 Although it might seem that both of the treatments are done in the same way, there is a significant difference between microblading vs tattoo implementation.

 Artists who do microblading use a manual tool that creates micro-cuts using a tiny blade.
-Tattoo artists, on the other hand, use a machine that will insert the permanent ink deep into your skin.
+Tattoo artists, on the other hand, use a machine that will insert the permanent ink in dots, or pixels.

 Apart from the difference in the application process, another key difference is in the pigment which the artists use.